o3de/o3de.org/content/docs/atom-guide/atom-sample-viewer/_index.md

 {{< preview-new >}}

-The **Atom Sample Viewer** showcases samples of some features and rendering techniques that Atom supports.
+The **Atom Sample Viewer** showcases samples of some features and rendering techniques that the Atom Renderer supports.
 Developers can use these samples as a base for further development.

 To start the Atom Sample Viewer, run AtomSampleViewerStandalone.exe located in the folder `<build>/bin/profile`.